optimizely/vue-utils/README.md

 ### useDecision Composable / Hook

-The previous step will initialize and make optimizely sdk instance available for all the components along with user information. the components can the use `useDecision` to get the decision. `useDecision` is auto updatable by default.
+The previous step will initialize and make optimizely sdk instance available for all the components along with user information.
+Any child component can use `useDecision` to get the decision. `useDecision` is auto updatable by default.
 This means if `autoUpdate` datafile option is true and you make any changes to the optimizley project, `useDecision` will re-evaluate and it will automatically re-render the component.

 ```
 <script setup lang="ts">